-The PhD is not only an exploration of the knowledge in a given discipline but also an original contribution to it.
+The PhD is not only an exploration of the body of knowledge of a given discipline; it is also an original contribution to that discipline.
 To the extent that doctoral education has been successful, the student's relationship to learning is significantly changed.
-Having made a discovery, developed an insight, tested a theory, or designed an application, the PhD recipient is no longer a student but a colleague of the faculty.
+Having made a discovery, developed an insight, tested a theory, or designed an application, the PhD recipient is no longer a student but rather a colleague of the faculty.
 It is for this reason that the PhD is the highest degree offered by a university.

 Among the critical components the university provides for these purposes are a small and select graduate student body, faculty members dedicated to scholarly work, and the physical facilities needed for research.
-In these regards Washington University compares favorably to the finest graduate institutions in the world.
-But the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
-Motivation and perseverance are prerequisites for success in PhD programs.
+In these regards, Washington University compares favorably to the finest graduate institutions in the world.
+However, the key ingredients of PhD completion must be provided by the student: a love of learning and a desire to increase the sum of human knowledge.
+In addition, motivation and perseverance are prerequisites for success in PhD programs.